 Prior to applying to become a surrogate it’s important to seek the advice of a counselor, psychologist or surrogacy specialist.
 This step is necessary in order to determine whether you are emotionally ready to become a surrogate.
 Ultimately, carrying a child for a friend may prove to be too much of a commitment and emotional rollercoaster for some women.
 A surrogate mother needs to be fully aware and accepting of the fact that the child she is carrying isn’t her own and that she won’t be making any decisions regarding its upbringing.
 Speaking to a professional can be helpful to get answers to any questions you have and ensuring you are ready to take the first steps.

 Since some states don’t allow surrogacy, you should also look into applicable state laws.
 If the state law does forbid surrogate parenting arrangements, it might be good to get legal advice and explore alternatives.
 For example, you might live in a state where surrogacy hasn’t been legalized, but you could still become a surrogate and deliver the baby in a surrogate friendly state.
 It’s important you fully understand your rights as a surrogate mother.

-Moving forward you should make a decision on which surrogacy agency to work with.
+Moving forward you should make a decision on which surrogacy agency in California to work with.
 This step requires doing research and finding out which agency would be the best match for you.
 The best possible solution is to choose an agency that has an extensive track record.
 Asking for references, reading reviews and finding out about experiences of other women is a great way to find a trustworthy agency.

 You and your friend both need to set up an agreement with regards to responsibilities for each party throughout the surrogacy.
 The contract will discuss your compensation, obligations and what steps will be taken in case of different scenarios (eg. unsuccessful transfers, multiples, cesarean).
 Usually the surrogacy agency will support you in finding legal representation who will help you draw up a legal contract.